richardcalahan/mongoid_listable/README.md

 In this example, there are two `has_many` relations defined between a user and photos.
 Each photo belonging to a user will obtain two position fields: `featured_by_user_position` and `kodaked_by_user_position`.

-You can optionally override the name of the position column:

-    lists :photos, column: :users_photos_order

 ## Todo